Whatever your business, getting the right person for the job is critical to success.

 Graduates bring the flexibility, creativity, motivation and skills that a business needs to stay competitive and dynamic.

 These skills are vital to all sectors.
 Small to Medium Enterprises (SMEs) are increasingly looking to graduates to help drive their business forward.

-If you're employing a graduate, it’s important to plan ahead and consider how you will keep them interested and motivated.
+If you're recruiting and employing a graduate, it’s important to plan ahead and consider how you will keep them interested and motivated.
 Graduates will expect a degree of autonomy and ongoing training, development and supervision.
 Visit our recruitment guide for some ideas.

 Some projects offer support and funding for graduate recruitment – these projects allow you to ‘road test’ graduates before making a commitment to full employment.

 Employers are sometimes concerned that graduates won’t stay long enough to make a return on the investment.

 This is not borne out by research.

 The Institute of Employment Studies (IES) research Measuring Up: Benchmarking Graduate Retention concluded that retention rates are high at 86% on average after three years.